ZeyadTarekk/Mini-Amazon/README.md

 - Each user can create products and upload an image to the product.
 - Pagination is supported in the products page.
 - Each user can edit or delete his products.
-- Each user can generate a pdf invoice to any order he has done.
+- Each user can generate a PDF invoice to any order he has done.
 - Each user can pay to make his order to test payments enter `4242 4242 4242 4242` as a card number and any expiry date in the future to proceed with the payment.

 ## 🏁 Getting Started <a name = "get-started"></a>